Alastair7/stimate/JOURNAL.md

 Also I have achieved to receive the RoomCode created by the server.

 My next goal is to Join an existent session.

+I have created a few more events for the client and the server because I had a bright moment.
+But It doesn't seem to work as expected.
+Probably is skill issue with my React knowledge, then I should read about it.